vinay22573/PerSIsst-Lab-Website/README.md

 1. Lab Administration
 2. IT Support: IT-Team@IIITD
 3. Web Administration
 ## 🔄 Version Control
 - Main repository: [PerSIsst-Lab](https://github.com/kintsugi-programmer/PerSIsst-Lab)
 - Version: v5 (Latest)
 - Archive: Contains previous versions for reference

+** Note: This is not the original website for the main repo link where we have contributed kindly check [PerSIsst-Lab](https://github.com/kintsugi-programmer/PerSIsst-Lab) **
 ---
 Last Updated: October 2024
 Maintained by: PerSIsst Lab, IIIT Delhi